0xdstn/feeds/README.md

 Create a `key.txt` file one directory up from your root web directory (such as **/var/www**). _This should not be accessible via a browser_.

+Create an `articles` directory in the feeds directory.

 Create a `data.txt` file and a `feeds.txt` file in the feeds directory.

 Set up a cron job for the scraper.
 I have it set up to run every hour like so: